AElfProject/aelf-community/README.md

 - Getting Recent Builds: How to get recent builds including the latest builds that pass CI.
 - Automated Tools: Descriptions of the automation that is running on our GitHub repository.

+## Setting up your dev environment, coding, and debugging

+- Development Guide: Setting up your development environment.
+- Testing: How to run unit, integration, and end-to-end tests in your development sandbox.
+- Conformance Testing： What is conformance testing and how to create/manage them.
+- Coding Conventions: Coding style advice for contributors.
+- Document Conventions: Document style advice for contributors.
+- Running a cluster locally: A fast and lightweight local cluster deployment for development.

+## Developing against the API

+- API Conventions: Defining the verbs and resources used in the aelf API.
+- API Client Libraries: A list of existing client libraries, both supported and user-contributed.

+## Writing plugins

+- Authentication: The current and planned states of authentication tokens.
+- Authorization Plugins: Authorization applies to all HTTP requests on the main apiserver port.
+This doc explains the available authorization implementations.

 # Contributor playground

 If you are looking for a safe place, where you can familiarize yourself with the pull request and issue review process in aelf, then the Contributor Playground is the right place for you.